ddionisio/MateAnimatorPlayMaker/README.md

 MateAnimatorPlayMaker
 =====================

-Custom PlayMaker actions for MateAnimator
+Custom PlayMaker actions for MateAnimator.

+Updated to new serialized version of MateAnimator.